VitoTAP/stac-catalog-builder/docs/how-to-run-stacbuilder-cli.md

-# How-to Run the STAC Catalog Builder
+# How-to Run the STAC Catalog Builder from the Command Line

 ## Getting Help